Whether you’re a die-hard adventurer, a foodie traveler, or a meandering road tripper, you’ll find no shortage of amazing things to do in Vermont.

 Want advice from people who know more about skiing than I do?
 Head over to Ski Vermont for information about skiing and snowboarding throughout Vermont.

 11. Visit Vermont’s Only National Park Unit

-Marsh-Billings-Rockefeller National Historic Park is located in Woodstock, Vermont within walking distance from historic Woodstock Village.
+Marsh-Billings-Rockefeller National Historical Park is located in Woodstock, Vermont within walking distance from historic Woodstock Village.
 Part nature preserve, part history museum, the national park service calls this unique park, “the only national park to tell the story of conservation history and the evolving nature of land stewardship in America.”

 Visit this beautiful park to explore miles of woodland trails for free, or reserve a tour of the mansion, gardens, and/or grounds for a small fee.

 There are lots of reasons to visit Mt.
 Ascutney in Windsor, Vermont.
 Not only can you hike to the top on one of four trailheads, but you can also drive to the top for neverending views that you don’t have to work for.

 Mt.
 Ascutney is also one of the top hang-gliding destinations in New England.
 Even if you’re not a daredevil, you can often watch them take off from the summit platform and glide through the air.
 You can easily access the hang-glider launch on the west and south peaks from the summit parking lot.